restorecommerce/chassis-srv/README.md

 The business logic processes the request and respond with either a result or an error.
 The response is transported back to the client.

 The following code starts a server and provides the service endpoints.

 ```js
 const server = new Server();
 const service = new Service();
 yield server.bind('serviceName', service);
 yield server.start();
 ```

+It is possible to bind different service to one server by calling ``yield server.bind(serviceName, service);`` multiple times.

 #### Config